 The purpose of the statute of limitations is to ensure that a graduate degree from the University of Pittsburgh represents mastery of current knowledge in the field of study.
 All requirements for the MS degree must be completed within a period of four consecutive calendar years from the student's initial registration for graduate study.
 From the student's initial registration for graduate study.
-From the student's initial registration of the Ph.D. degree must be completed within a period of ten years, or within eight years if the student has received credit for a master's degree.
+From the student's initial registration of ten years, or within eight years if the student has received credit for a master's degree.
 A student who is unable to complete all degree requirements within a five-year period after passing the comprehensive examination may be re-examined.